 The most obvious of these factors is the quality of the manuscript.
 Researchers will typically spend around five hours reading and reviewing a paper, but that can vary depending on the complexity of the topic, the potential of the manuscript, and the experience of the reviewer.
 Anecdotally, reviewers report spending less time on papers that are very poor, or conversely, very good.

 Time is also a big factor.
 Today’s “publish or perish” culture has placed unrealistic demands on researchers’ time, most of which is geared towards the publication of research rather than service to their field or profession.
-Greater recognition for peer review can be instrumental in changing this -- something we’ve written about a lot in the past.
+Greater recognition for peer review can be instrumental in changing this -- This is something we’ve written about a lot in the past and makes up a bit chunk of our Editors' Guide to Finding Reliable Peer Reviewers.

 The researcher’s mood, the manuscript’s relevance, and the amount of peer review training they have had can also play a part in what ultimately translates into review length, and of course, review quality.